 How I’m Weaning Myself Off This Addiction

 As much as my bank account wants me to quit cold turkey, I am just not that strong.
-With the temptation everywhere, I just can’t resist.
+With the temptation everywhere, I just can’t find the will to resist.
 Besides, there is nothing wrong with treating yourself sometimes.
 It just needs to be done in moderation.

 First, I am gradually moving away from the more expensive restaurants.
-I used to live downtown where you couldn’t walk around the block without passing by 3 or 4 top notch restaurants.
+I used to live downtown where you couldn’t walk around the block without passing by 3 or 4 top notch restaurants with chefs that cook divine food.
 That was very pricey.
 Next I moved to the suburbs and I was suddenly dining out far less.
 Unfortunately I balanced that out with take out or delivery food.
 If they weren’t going to cook right next door to me, I was going to make them come to me.
 Still I was gradually starting to cook more and spend less.

 Eventually I want to move somewhere with even fewer dining out and delivery options.
 Since I grew up in a small town with very few dining choices, we cooked almost all of our meals.
 I need to transition back into that habit.

 So what about my readers?
-Do any of you have weak willpower when it comes to food?
+Do any of you have weak willpower when it comes to food, especially your personal favorites?
 Or do you have some good strategies to ensure you cook at home more often?